remo-help/bag-of-character-embedding/glove_classifier.md

 ## Downloading the notebook

 If you haven't already downloaded this repository, you will need to do so now, if you wish to follow along.
 I provide a [jupyter notebook](Glove_Char_Classifier.ipynb) with which you can follow along every step of the way.
-So go ahead and clone the repository and open your jupyter notebook
+So go ahead and clone the repository and open your jupyter notebook.
+It is imperative that you clone or download the entire repository, as it contains the data the notebook is working with.

 ```bash
 git clone https://github.com/remo-help/character-embedding-with-glove